Vegin Vegan Vegun!

 The flavors deepen over time, but moisture can evaporate.

-If making ahead, finish the soboro slightly moist to keep it tender.
+If making ahead, finish the soboro slightly moist to keep the texture better.

 📘 Kitchen Notes|Tips & Serving Ideas